danielcollishaw/fighting-game/README.md

 ```
 git clone https://github.com/danielcollishaw/fighting-game.git
 ```

+If you simply want to run the game, open the builds folder and run the executable that pertains to your system.

+If the provided builds don't run on your system or you want to customize the build yourself follow the instructions below:

 Once cloned, run Unity and add this project to your Unity Hub.

 Once you open the Unity project, select file and then build settings.